In this article, we will discuss two approaches to building real estate blockchain projects.

 Code, Test, and Deploy Your Smart Contracts: The Common Step in Both Approaches

 Whether you are developing using the Lisk platform or an Ethereum DApp, you will need to code, test, and deploy your smart contracts.
-Your project requirements determine the smart contracts you create.
 Review the DeedCoin smart contract GitHub repository to get ideas.

 Hire expert developers for your next project